centrifuge/documentation/docs/use/setup-wallet/index.md

 ## How to Use your Ledger with Centrifuge
 This is a tutorial on how to use your [Ledger device](https://www.ledger.com) to manage your Centrifuge (CFG) tokens on Centrifuge Chain.
 The Ledger device is a hardware wallet made specifically for managing crypto assets, making it one of the most secure ways to manage your crypto assets.
 [Parity Signer](https://github.com/paritytech/parity-signer), described above, is an alternate hardware wallet; however, unlike the Ledger, it uses a device that is not specifically designed to manage crypto assets.
 Read more about other ways to create your account on Centrifuge above.

-*DISCLAIMER: Use of this guide is at your own risk.
-To the maximum extent permitted by applicable law, the services are provided without warranties of any kind, whether express, implied, statutory or otherwise, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, title, quiet enjoyment, accuracy, or non-infringement.
-Further, to the fullest extent allowed by applicable law, in no event shall the company or its affiliates, be liable to you or any third party for any damages of any kind.*

 ### What You’ll Need
 * Your [initialized](https://support.ledger.com/hc/en-us/articles/360000613793) Ledger device
 * The latest firmware version [installed](https://support.ledger.com/hc/en-us/articles/360002731113?docs=true)